JCRC statement on Israeli elections

 JCRC congratulates the Israeli people on holding a successful election and encourages the new government to resist the pull of extremism and to hold to its founding democratic principles

-Minneapolis, MN – Steve Hunegs, executive director of the Jewish Community Relations Council of Minnesota and the Dakotas (JCRC), issued the following statement in response to Tuesday’s elections in Israel:
+Minneapolis, MN – Steve Hunegs, executive director of the Jewish Community Relations Council of Minnesota and the Dakotas (JCRC), issued the following statement: